danazagha23/Libro-Project/README.md

 4. Install dependencies: `dotnet restore`
 5. Build the project: `dotnet build`
 6. Run the application: `dotnet run`
-7. Access the application in your web browser at `http://localhost:5228`
+7. Access the application in your web browser at `http://localhost:5228` or `https://localhost:7292`

 ## Technologies and Frameworks Used